At least two bodies found at Pike River mine; families 'angry, gutted' - NZ Herald

-Human remains have been discovered at Pike River, 11 years after explosions tore through the West Coast mine, killing 29 men.
+Bodies have been discovered inside Pike River, 11 years after explosions tore through the West Coast mine, killing 29 men.

-Detective Superintendent Peter Read spoke to media in Christchurch about the development this afternoon.

-Read said police had notified the 29 victims' families that they had recovered some images from the boreholes that confirmed two deaths.

-"Two bodies with the possibility of a third body as well," he said.
+Detective Superintendent Peter Read, speaking at a press conference in Christchurch today, said police had notified the 29 victims' families that they had recovered some images from boreholes which revealed "two bodies with the possibility of a third".

-The bodies are in the "furtherest part of the mine from then entrance".
+The bodies are in the "furthest part of the mine from the entrance", which means police will not be able to recover them.

+While police know who the six or eight men were in that area, they have not yet identified the remains.
+They are continuing to work with forensic investigators.

-The images would not be released publicly out of respect to the families and the investigation.
+The images would not be released publicly out of respect to the families and the investigation, police said.

-Read said he had learned "quite a bit" from the imagery taken from the boreholes.
+Read said he had learned "quite a bit" from the imagery taken from the boreholes late last week.

 "Experts were poring over these images over the weekend ... we only got the confirmation this morning," Read said.